boomcan90/Uniswap-v2/README.md

     tartantoken.approve(router, "1000000000000000000000", {from: accounts[1]})
     tartantoken.approve(router, "1000000000000000000000", {from: accounts[2]})
     ```
 9. Next, we get two accounts to get 1 ETH worth of CMUToken and TartanToken.
-Refer to Homework 4 on how to do that.
+In this case, we are going to be using the second and third accounts created in Ganache.
+The ERC20 contracts can be found [here](core/contracts/CMUToken.sol) and [here](core/contracts/TartanToken.sol).
+In order to purchase the tokens, a call to the default function is needed.
+This would be done in a manner similar to the one covered in the [code walkthrough](https://github.com/mm6/ethereum-code-walkthrough_1).
+To use web3, use the `periphery` instance of `truffle console`.
 10. For a UniSwapV2 contract to be able to swap tokens, it needs to be able to have the necessary amount of liquidity of both tokens to be able to swap the tokens for each other.
 This can be done by running the following commands in the `periphery`'s `truffle console` instance:
     ```js
     UniswapV2Router02.deployed().then((x)=>{router=x})